kewne/kewne.github.com/_posts/2021-12-08-REST_style_for_apis.md

 # Useful still?

-So, does the fact that REST has limitations on what can be achieved when applied to APIs, mean that we should stop using it?
+So, does the fact that REST has limitations on what can be achieved when applied to APIs mean that we should stop using it?

 I don't believe so.